dougeby/IntuneDocs/intune/apps-monitor.md

 5. In the list of apps, select an app to monitor.
 You'll then see the app pane, which includes an overview of the device status and the user status.

 > [!NOTE]
-> Android Store apps that are deployed as **Available** and Android LOB apps deployed as **Available with or without enrollment** do not report their installation status.
+> Android Store apps that are deployed as **Available** do not report their installation status.

 ## App overview pane